Contracting in the Netherlands: A Guide for International Contractors

 Only non-EU contractors will need a work visa in the Netherlands, but all foreign workers who stay longer than 90 days have to register with local authorities.
 UK contractors should keep in mind the work permit requirement may apply to them following Brexit.

-Work permits require a registered Dutch sponsor, such as an umbrella company or Dutch limited company.
+Work permits require a registered Dutch sponsor, such as an umbrella company or a Dutch limited company.
 Otherwise, your client would need to sponsor it, and that would require a new visa every time you change clients.

 How do I get paid as a contractor in the Netherlands?